 - Group visits are available on Mondays, Wednesdays and Thursdays during normal Museum operating hours throughout the year.
 We reserve the right not to schedule group visits on school holidays such as Winter Break, Spring Break, Martin Luther King, Jr. Day, President’s Day, etc.

-- Any group bringing between 12 and 24 children is REQUIRED to register with the Museum ahead of time.
-To start the registration process, please fill out a Group Visit Request Form.
-Your registration is not complete until you receive confirmation from the Museum.
+- Any group bringing between 12 and 48 children is REQUIRED to register with the Museum ahead of time.
+To start the registration process, please submit a Group Visit Request (at the bottom of this page).

 - If your group of 12 or more children arrives without a reservation, you will be denied entrance to the Museum.

-Discounted Group Price: $9 per child; chaperones in 1:3 ratio are allowed in for free
+Group Price (must pre-register): $9 per child; chaperones in 1:3 ratio are allowed in for free

 - Groups that are affiliated with a school (public, charter, state, private or home), preschool, school district, county office of education, child-care facility, or a non-profit children’s organization qualify for the discounted group price.